Aayush9029/YorkuPublic/README.md

 🌐 Public database for YorkU iOS App.

-📚 The free* is public for anyone to use :D
+📚 The data is free* for anyone to use :D

 📲  Courses data is Saved On Device.